Britten66/receipt-generator/README.md

 ---

 ## How this was built

-Built this solo from framework to production.
-Used an LLM to pressure test architecture decisions and get the structure to industry spec.
-Every line of implementation written, debugged, and shipped solo.
-Frontend, backend, edge functions, CI pipeline, DNS, and payments.
-Feature based structure, row level security on every table, rate limiting on AI endpoints, full test suite.
+Built this solo from blank repo to production.
+Used Claude Code throughout for architecture decisions, test scaffolding, and debugging, but every line that ships I understood, reviewed, and owned.
+Frontend, backend, edge functions, CI pipeline, DNS, payments.
+Nothing copy-pasted and forgotten.
+LLM has been used for high level complex calls that otherwise could break live code, this is being learned from and adjusted as the project grows.

 ### Test coverage

-QA and test coverage were treated as a primary deliverable, not a post-launch afterthought.
-By leveraging AI to rapidly scale boilerplate test generation during feature builds, a robust, production-grade testing suite was implemented across 391 automated tests.

-**Business logic.** Pure function coverage for all invoice math, tax calculations, currency formatting, and edge cases including zero quantities, floating point rounding, and large totals.

-**API and security.** Comprehensive coverage enforcing strict API behaviors, security boundaries, and complex authentication edge cases including JWT handling, rate limiting, webhook signature verification, and input sanitization.

-**AI parsing validation.** Dedicated test paths securing all AI data parsing logic against unpredictable outputs, malformed responses, and missing fields.

-**Component tests.** Full coverage of every modal, form, and key UI surface: tier gates, consent flows, billing states, status transitions, and callback wiring.

-**End-to-end tests.** Playwright tests running against real Chromium covering the full landing page funnel, auth modal flows, consent gate enforcement, and all SEO pages.

-**Continuous regression.** Every edge case discovered during debugging was immediately codified into an automated regression test, ensuring the same bug cannot reappear silently.
+Test coverage was treated as a primary deliverable.
+Claude was used to generate test scaffolding at speed.
+This required active oversight.
+During this build, a ghost test was caught that was testing a locally defined copy of a component rather than the real code, passing silently while covering nothing.
+That's the real dynamic: AI-assisted test generation accelerates coverage but introduces its own class of errors.
+Every test was reviewed and the suite audited for exactly this problem.

+372 automated tests across business logic, API security, AI parsing, component behavior, and Playwright end-to-end flows.
 ---

 ## Stack